Shovan001/Groot-the-VCS/README.md

-# 🌱 Groot - A Lightweight Version Control System in
+# 🌱 Groot - A Lightweight Version Control System

-Groot is a simple, educational version control system built using Node.js, inspired by Git.
+Groot is a simple, educational version control system , inspired by Git.
 It helps you understand the internal mechanics of version control — including staging, committing, and diffing — all written from scratch.

 ---